my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

 > **Note from the author**
 Yeah, unfortunately I have Arch.
 For Postgresql you need to install it as usual but maybe you'll get an error when you try to start the service.
 For that scenerio, follow [these steps](https://bbs.archlinux.org/viewtopic.php?id=149446).
 And for pgAdmin, well...
 If you try to install it as usual you'll never be able to open it because it has a critical bug, so your alternative option is to run it inside a virtual environment :D. [This is a good tutorial](https://linuxhint.com/install-pgadmin4-manjaro-linux/) orientated for Manjaro.
 That's it, thank you for reading me c:
-*4 Hours after I wrote the last paragrapg:* Well, I didn't know how to create a server...
+*4 Hours after I wrote the last paragraph:* Well, I didn't know how to create a server...
 [Here it is how you can do it (ES)](https://youtu.be/WzV4ncw9-ng?t=1326)

 > **Note from the author: How to create the server that you can see inside the video**
 > 1. Right-click on *Servers*